 The WordPress content management system provides a great solution for websites of all types.
 Bloggers, publishers and even magazine owners have found a way to adapt WordPress to their needs.
 But, WordPress wouldn’t be the platform that it is today if it wasn’t for the ability to greatly extend it beyond its basic features.
 One of the most impactful trends in the recent years has been the adaptation of community-based blogs which encourage people to create an account on their favorite blogger’s website.
-As a result, the demand for user role plugins has grown exponentially.
+As a result, the demand for a secure WordPress user role plugin keeps growing in importance.

 If you enable subscription-based modules or wish to restrict certain premium content, the best way to go about this is through user permission management.
 Multitude of such plugins exist, and we have rounded up in this post the best of the best WordPress plugins with which you can edit and organize user permissions, roles, and user groups.

 The WPFront User Role Editor plugin effortlessly adds custom permissions management functionality to your WordPress blog.
 Plus, with this plugin, you can create new roles and/or edit and delete old ones.
 Additionally, the extended PRO version includes more specific tools for established brand sites who manage hundreds of users.